 'Flowers Are Nice' is the lovechild of the resurrection of purpose, post-pandemic from a chameleon-like artist who thrives in a universe of endless possibilities.
 It is a fashion brand for the divine feminine with an otherworldly presence, manifested to express all that is and all that is not.

 Unclassified between contemporary wear and streetwear, the label is what dreams are made of.
-Designed and curated by Nabeela September, a 27 year old multi-disciplinary artist who's background is in advertising - namely art direction and creative production.
+Designed and curated by Nabeela September, a 27-year-old multi-disciplinary artist whose background is in advertising - namely art direction and creative production.
 Having worked on campaigns and sets for corporate brands to fashion houses, she always knew that her ultimate calling was to create.
 Creation, for her, is not linear.
-Fashion, is not linear neither.
+Fashion is not linear either.

 Established streetwear brands dominate the streets, creating a culture of brand capitalism adorned by everyone she's ever looked up to in her vicinity.
 It's no doubt that fashion is inspired by culture.
 Brown culture, where style is reinvented throughout the centuries.